 As increasingly stringent emissions and fuel standards are imposed on the auto industry at large, our methods of prolonging engine life and maximizing energy efficiency are forced to evolve and improve.Several EPA laws will be coming into effect with regard to auto manufacturer production in 2016, and engineers are scrambling to make the deadline.
 If history is any indicator, our lives will only be made the better from their efforts.

+This post was sponsored by Apple Rubber, maker and seller of O-Rings.
 Author Bio: Nancy is a blogger, freelance writer and recent college graduate.
 She currently performs market research for an online marketing firm when she is not contributing her own thoughts and observations to the online community.

 Have a tip for CleanTechnica?
 Want to advertise?
 Want to suggest a guest for our CleanTech Talk podcast?
 Contact us here.

 Latest CleanTechnica TV Video